DaktaDeo/multipass-docs/src/reference/markdown.md

 ```

 ### Notes
-The order of attributes is flexible; they can be specified in any sequence.
+- The order of attributes is flexible; they can be specified in any sequence.
-All attributes except id must be enclosed in single or double quotes.
+- All attributes except id must be enclosed in single or double quotes.
-The id attribute can be unquoted if it's numeric.
+- The id attribute can be unquoted if it's numeric.
-Ensure that the attribute values do not contain the same quote type used to enclose them.
+- Ensure that the attribute values do not contain the same quote type used to enclose them.
+- The order of attributes does not matter and can be arranged in any desired sequence.
+- Consistency is key: ensure all attributes are in lowercase.
+- Enclose attribute values in single or double quotes.
+- Prevent the use of identical quote types within the attribute values as those enclosing them.
-Utilize this custom link syntax to enhance your markdown content with dynamically generated links specific to your application's needs.
+- Utilize this custom link syntax to enhance your markdown content with dynamically generated links specific to your application's needs.

 ### Previewing Links